CleverCloud/doc.clever-cloud.com/administrate/apps-management.md

 - **Sticky sessions**: When horizontal scalability is enabled, a user is always served by the same scaler.
 Some frameworks or technologies require this option.
 - **Dedicated build instance**: Your application will build on a dedicated machine allowing you to use a small scaler to run your application.
 But, using this option will make your deployment slower (by ~10 seconds)
 - **Cancel ongoing deployment on new push**: A "git push" will cancel any ongoing deployment and start a new one with the last available commit.
+- **Force HTTPS**: Any non secured HTTP request to this application will be redirected to HTTPS with a 301 Moved Permanently status code.

 Do not forget to save after editing your configuration.